Skip to content

 Limits and edge cases

-• For deeper coverage of flattening strategies, see JSON to CSV: flattening nested data.
+• For deeper coverage of flattening strategies and Excel quirks, see JSON to CSV: flattening nested data.
+For invalid JSON input, run JSON Repair first.

 Frequently asked questions